lyl156/cache/README.md

 # Application
-1. Read/Write splitting to lower request to database
+1. Lower request to database
 * Implement rank list of product in product-system